santorsola-teaching/class-lab-adv-omics/L12_resequencing_sarek_mapping/sarek_exercise.md

 - Create your VM instance from Google Cloud Console.

-- Install the required tools on you VM instance
+- Install the required tools on your VM instance

 ```{bash}